 Externships must be approved by the externship director; the administrative director of concentrations and the Health and Biomedical Law Concentration faculty director.

-- The current Clinical Program which may be counted toward the elective course requirements of the Health and Biomedical Law Concentration is the Health Law Clinic.
-Particiaption in the Health Law Clinic requires application and acceptance prior to the academic semester during which the clinical program will be taken.
-Click here for more information on clinical program application process.
+Participation in the Health Law Clinic may be counted toward the elective course requirements of the Health and Biomedical Law Concentration.
+Students must apply to join the full-year Health Law Clinic prior to the academic semester during which the clinical program will be taken.

 National Health Law Moot Court Team